 Final Thoughts

-The demand for administrative assistants is declining, with a projected -10% job outlook between 2022 and 2032.
+With over 350,000 openings for secretaries and administrative assistants projected each year on average, competition remains strong.
 That makes it all the more important to know how to answer the most common administrative assistant interview questions.

 Optimal responses will properly portray you as a competent professional motivated to do the job.
 This will help you leave a lasting good impression on recruiters and hiring managers, helping you get ahead of the competition and maximize your chances of getting the role.